tinic/constixel/README.md

 - C++20
 - gcc 13 or newer, clang 16 or newer, MSVC 17 or newer
-- For sixel display you will need a capabable terminal.
+- For viewing the sixel image you will need a capabable terminal.
 Windows Terminal, iTerm2 on MacOS and any Linux terminal will work.

 > [!NOTE]
 > The Terminal app on MacOS does not support sixel, please use iTerm2.